• Skip to primary navigation

 • Bake for 18-20 minutes or until the cauliflower is tender and the edges are crispy.

-• While the cauliflower is baking, make the creamy cucumber mint yogurt sauce.
+• While the cauliflower is baking, make the sauce.
 In a small bowl, combine the yogurt, cucumber, green onions, fresh mint, lime juice, salt, pepper, and chili pepper flakes.

-• Garnish each steak with a dollop of yogurt sauce before serving.
+• Garnish each steak with a dollop of the sauce before serving.

 Notes